outofcontrolmike/MAWProjects/Great Race - JavaScript/README.md

 # The Great Race

 This program is meant to show knowledge of Javascript and CSS (Hide, Show, position properties).
-It's literally Mario and Yoshi racing randomly based on On click events of an star.
+It's literally Mario and Yoshi racing randomly based On click events of a star.

 ## Example Output